Search Ashworth College

 Spring is weeks away and with it come all sorts of new beginnings.
-Flowers bloom and trees sprout leaves and fruit, a backdrop to marriages and graduations.
+Flowers bloom and trees sprout leaves and fruit.
 It’s the perfect time to give yourself a new start, too.
-If you have a knack for design, a creative streak and enjoy gardening, than a career in landscape design may be perfect for you.
+If you have a knack for design, a creative streak and enjoy gardening, then a career in landscape design may be perfect for you.
 You can let your imagination soar all while letting the outdoors be your office.
 Plus, your ideas will never be constrained by the limitations of four walls.

-Why else is now a great time to begin taking landscaping courses?
-Well, for starters, the weather is on your side.
+Start earning your Landscaping Design Career Diploma while the weather is on your side.
 Come spring, many homeowners are ready to turn their drab lawns into works of art.
-They’re prepping for backyard barbecues, pool parties and kids’ outdoor adventures.
+They’re prepping for backyard barbecues, pool parties, and kids’ outdoor adventures.
 They want their yards in the best condition possible to meet the needs of their lifestyle.
 As a landscape designer, you’ll be the one they seek for advice – the idea person who can create a landscape plan on paper that can become a reality.

 In most areas of the United States, spring is the ideal planting and growing season meaning your designs have a good chance of coming to life quickly.
 This will help your clients see the immediate results of your efforts, rather than having to wait months for the plant life to bloom.
 Of course, landscape design is so much more than trees, shrubs and flowers.
 The pathways, bonfire pits, seating areas and retaining walls that enhance your designs will also be appreciated in ideal weather.